 Got a picky eater?
 These kid-favorite muffins are 100% whole wheat, refined-sugar-free, and packed with fresh spinach!

 “I like all the muffins you make, but these ones are my favorite.”
 My kind (and diplomatic) kindergartner told me this last week, after I served him a warm, buttered Sweet Spinach Muffin.

-And I have to say, that boy has good taste.
+And I must say, that boy has good taste.
 These muffins are addictively delicious.
-And they also have a secret superpower: they’re chock full of fresh spinach to boot–an entire bag of it!
+And they also have a secret superpower: they’re chock full of an entire bag of fresh spinach!

-Speaking of the spinach, don’t be fooled by the verdant hue of these muffins; the greens don’t make waves, flavor-wise.
+Don’t be fooled by the vibrant hue of these muffins; the fresh spinach leaves don’t make waves, flavor-wise.
 Instead, the taste is sweet, cinnamony and moist, like a treat you’d serve with a cup of tea.
 This is true even though we only use half the sweetener you’d find in most muffin recipes.

-There’s more goodness packed into these muffins: 100% whole grains, creamy banana, eggs and whole milk.
+You’ll find even more goodness besides greens packed into these muffins: 100% whole grains, creamy banana, eggs and whole milk.

 Plus they’re portable, freezable, and easy to eat with your fingers… I’m not trying to gush here, but did we just discover the world’s most perfect kid food?